WARDHAN10/agritech/readme.md

-# Checkout Kata - Python CLI
+# AgriTech - Python CLI

 This project is a Python CLI application for the Given problem.
 It is containerized using Docker.